Shamfa: Central government does a lot for Tobago

 She commended Imbert for what was described as a “reasonable budget.”

-She said it provided for people from all walks of life; from the bustling streets of Port of Spain to the clean, green serene villages of Tobago.
+She said it provided for people from all walks of life, from the bustling streets of Port of Spain to the clean, green serene villages of Tobago.

-The government was doing the best with what it had, catering to the most urgent needs of the citizens while making sure there was an urgent safety net for the vulnerable while not sabotaging the quality of life for the children of tomorrow, she added.
+The government was doing the best with what it had, catering to the most urgent needs of the citizens while making sure there was an urgent safety net for the vulnerable and not sabotaging the quality of life for the children of tomorrow, she added.

 Cudjoe-Lewis added that no ministry got what it wanted, using her own ministry as an example.